AlexFloresGreer/hang_in_there/README.md

 * On your commandline type `mongod`, if that doesn't work try `sudo mongod `, don't close this window or anything else.
 * Open up a new tab on your terminal and type `mongo ` and you're now connected to the database

 #### Continue with installation

 * Install latest version of [Node.js](https://nodejs.org/en/download/current/)
-* Go to game repo [hang in there](https://github.com/AlexFloresGreer/hang_in_there)
+* Clone or download repo [hang in there](https://github.com/AlexFloresGreer/hang_in_there)
-* Clone the repository
-* Open command line and navigate to folder named "hang in there", you should see all the folders but most importantly you should be able to see the server.js file, if you see it you're in the right place
+* Open Node.JS cmd prompt and navigate to folder named "hang in there", you should see all the folders but most importantly you should be able to see the server.js file, if you see it you're in the right place
-* To connec to the MongoDB server follow the following instructions for Mac or Windows
+* To connect to the MongoDB server follow the following instructions for Mac & Windows
-* All npm commands should be run from the Node.js cmd, not regular cmd
+* All npm commands should be run from the Node.js cmd prompt
-* On a new command line (Node.JS) run `npm install express`, `npm install cors-anywhere`
+* On a new cmd line (Node.JS) run `npm install express`, `npm install cors-anywhere`
-* On the new commandline you just opened install `npm install -g nodemon`  (may require sudo)
+* On the new commandline you just opened install `npm install -g nodemon`  (may require sudo or administrative level access)
 * Once you've installed express, cors-anywhere, and nodemon run `nodemon server.js` to start the app connect to the server
 * Go to [localhost:8000](http://localhost:8000/)
 * And voila!
 Login to start playing Hangman!